eolesinski/poliscipy/docs/data-and-shapefiles.md

 ### Faithless electors

-Similar to the cases of Maine and Nebraska, United States elections might also invovle what are called "faithless electors."
-Faitheless electors can occur due to the structure and design of the electoral college.
-Since in most states there is no officil law actually requiring that electoral college voters actually vote for the candidate who won thier state, while rare, sometimes it can occur where an electoral college voter votes for a candidate against the decision of the state.
-These defecting voters may vote for the other candidate or a candidate not even listed in the election.
-The most recent example of this occured in 2016 when 7 electors voted against the decisions of their state.
+Similar to representing electoral votes for the Congressional districts in Maine and Nebraska, it can also be useful to use defecting voters to represent faithless electors.
+Faithless electors are electoral college voters that, despite the popular vote of the respective states, choose to vote a differnt candidate than thier state selected.
+While rare, these faitheless electors may vote for the other candidate or a candidate that does not even appear on the ballot.
+While rare, the most recent example of this occured in 2016 when there were 7 electors that cast votes against the will of thier respetive states.

-The approach for hanlding defecting voters is similar to adding the Congressional Distric defectors for Maine and Nebraska above.
-In order to add faitheles electors to any state, simply change the number of defecting voters in the `defecting_voter` coloum for the state that you woudl like and set thier respective `defector_party` value.
+While faithless electors are rare, it can be useful to be able to represent them in electoral college maps.
+The appraoch for handling faithless electors is the same as for handling Congressional districts above.
+To add a faithless electors to any state simply set the value in the `defecting_voter` column and the respective `defector_party` for the respective state.
+If you do not select a defecting party they will be placed into the `Other` category by default.

 Note: While defecting voters may sometimes vote for the opposing party, they may also vote for candidates not listed in the current eletction.
 In this case it may be useful to group them into an `Other` party rather than assigning them thier own color value in the colormap.
 To do this, simply leave the `defector_party` value blank in the `GeoDataFrame` blank and it will be assinged to the `Other` category by default.
 You can see an example of how to plot electoral college maps with faithless electors by taking a look at Example 2 in the Examples section.